-The Grays Harbor Public Utility District is notifying customers in Ocean Shores of a planned power outage beginning at 10:00 AM on Wednesday, December 5, 2018.
-The outage is expected to last until roughly 4:00 PM on that day and will affect around 30-35 customers.
+The Grays Harbor Public Utility District is notifying customers on the Sund Road, Delezenne Road and surrounding area of a planned power outage beginning at 9:00 AM on Thursday, May 2, 2019.
+The outage is expected to last until roughly 2:00 PM on that day and will affect around 100 customers.

 In preparation for this outage, customers are advised to take precautions with any electronic equipment such as computers, televisions, and microwaves by unplugging those items.
 You should leave them disconnected until after the power has been fully restored.

-The outage time of six hours is only an estimate and power could be restored at any time as work is completed.
-Therefore, it is not safe to do electrical work or repairs during that period of time.
+The outage time of five hours is only an estimate and power could be restored at anytime as work is completed.
+Therefore, it is not safe to do electrical work or repairs during that period.